-Ireland’s golf courses are a mecca for golf lovers so for National Golf Lover's Day, Oct 4, we decided to look at the best places in the country to tee off.
+Ireland’s golf courses are a mecca for golf lovers so for Golfer's Day, April 10, we decided to look at the best places in the country to tee off.

 There are about 440 golf courses in the country, including about a third of the world's links golf courses.
 According to Golf Ireland - the national golf tourism association - the Emerald Isle has more golf courses than any country of comparable size on the planet.